gortegam/histopath-foundation-finetune/Histopath_Foundation_Fine_Tune_README.md

 ---

-> This project supports PathAI’s mission to improve diagnostic accuracy and impact patient outcomes through machine learning in clinical pathology.
+> This project supports the mission to improve diagnostic accuracy and impact patient outcomes through machine learning in clinical pathology.